Baboy PHPigs

 African Swine Fever did not just kill pigs.
 It dismantled an entire industry.
 When the first confirmed ASF case hit Rizal province in September 2019, the Philippines had roughly 12.8 million hogs.
 Within two years, the national herd contracted by over 30 percent.
 Backyard farms that had operated for generations went silent, and small-scale raisers bore the heaviest losses.

-• Red zone (production area): Where pigs are housed.
+• Production area (restricted): Where pigs are housed.
 Only designated farm workers enter.
+Period.

 For backyard farms, this can be as simple as a perimeter fence with a single entry point and a footbath.
-A solid perimeter fence using concrete hollow blocks with hog wire above costs PHP 800-1,500 per linear meter.
+A CHB (concrete hollow block) fence with hog wire above runs PHP 800-1,500 per linear meter in most of Luzon.
+Expect PHP 600-1,200 in Visayas and Mindanao where labor is cheaper, though materials cost about the same.

 Vehicle and Personnel Disinfection

-• Place footbaths at every red zone entry point.
-Change solution daily -- a dry footbath creates false confidence.
+• Place footbaths at every production-area entry.
+Change the solution daily.
+A dry or week-old footbath is worse than nothing because it gives false confidence.

 Sourcing Protocols

 One infected pig introduced into a clean herd will destroy everything.
+This is not an exaggeration.
+We've talked to farmers in Bukidnon and Leyte who lost 20-50 head because they bought one "discounted" weaner from a roadside seller.
 Sourcing is the single highest-risk decision you make.

-• Buy only from BAI-certified ASF-free zones.
+• Buy only from municipalities in Pink, Yellow, or Green zones.
 Request and verify the veterinary health certificate with your municipal veterinarian.
+Check current zone status at your local agriculture office — it changes.

 • Require transport vehicle disinfection before loading.
 No certificate, no deal.